How to Prepare Financially for the Death of a Spouse

 One of the biggest mistakes people make is thinking too short-term when planning for their financial future.
 While it’s natural to focus on minimizing taxes and optimizing income for the current year, true financial security requires a much longer view.
 Think in terms of five-year increments, decades, or even longer.
 Ask yourself questions like:

-Taking this long-term view allows you to plan for various contingencies and ensures that you won’t be caught off guard by changes in your financial situation.
+Taking this long-term view allows you to plan for various contingencies and helps you avoid getting caught off guard by changes in your financial situation.

 What We Do